AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/app-builder-configuration/customer_configuration.md

-# App Builder app Custom Configuration
+# Customer Configuration

-Developers of distributable App Builder apps can define configuration options for users to set at deploy time.
+Developers of distributable App Builder apps can define configuration options for customers to set at deploy time.

-## Defining custom configuration options
+## Defining customer configuration options

-Custom configuration can be defined via the `configSchema` property.
+Customer configuration can be defined via the `configSchema` property.

 **app.config.yaml**